modish0161/DesignZero/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Build an AI image SaaS platform that excels in image processing capabilities, integrates a secure payment infrastructure, offers advanced image search functionalities, and supports multiple AI features, including image restoration, recoloring, object removal, generative filling, and background removal.
+Build an AI image SaaS platform that excels in image processing capabilities, integrates a secure payment infrastructure, offers advanced image search functionalities, and supports multiple AI features, including image restoration, Recolouring, object removal, generative filling, and background removal.
 This project can be a guide for your next AI image tool and a boost to your portfolio.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
 It's a place where people help each other out.